Telematics sensors on a lube truck in Chile

 Telematics, a term used to describe the combination of telecommunications and informatics, is a growing trend in the equipment industry.
 Through the use of cellular and/or GPS signals, telematics units monitor and track key utilization and safety information for a variety of vehicles and heavy equipment units.

-Working with preferred supplier BSM Wireless, AMECO’s global telematics program provides utilization and safety monitoring for equipment on project sites.
-BSM’s technology can replace or integrate with original equipment manufacturer (OEM) telematics equipment to provide automated reports for equipment utilization (idle time, fuel consumption, engine hours, equipment usage, maintenance alerts).
+Working with preferred supplier Geotab, AMECO’s global telematics program provides utilization and safety monitoring for equipment on project sites.
+Geotab’s technology can replace or integrate with original equipment manufacturer (OEM) telematics equipment to provide automated reports for equipment utilization (idle time, fuel consumption, engine hours, equipment usage, maintenance alerts).
 Through these reports, AMECO can obtain a full picture of its fleet and provide Clients with an ever-growing set of metrics and data, which demonstrates the company’s fleet management capabilities.

 More importantly, AMECO’s telematics offering promotes safe equipment and vehicle operation, providing the ability to track several leading indicators, including speeding, harsh acceleration, harsh braking, safe reversing, and even seat belt usage.
 Through customized alerts and alarms, equipment/vehicle operators as well as site management and HSE personnel receive real-time feedback, enabling proactive engagement of the company’s fleet operations.

 From a safety perspective, the real benefit of telematics lies in its ability to promote employee/operator ownership and safety accountability.
 By utilizing this technology as a leading indicator tool, site teams can recognize safe drivers/operators as well as provide additional education or coaching to drivers and operators in order to prevent an accident.